 Fees for parking permits are billed directly to student accounts.
 Faculty and staff are billed through bi-weekly or monthly payroll deduction.
 Anyone else in need of a permit should contact parking and card services for alternate payment options.

 A parking enforcement vehicle scans the license plate to see if it is authorized for a particular lot or garage.
+Since the cameras are mounted to the vehicle, it is required that you park with your plates facing the aisle to facilitate the scanning process.

 Yes, license plate information is used for validation purposes only.
 Your license plate information is not shared with other departments.